If you want to learn Japanese, finding a good program is hard...

 The site features transcripts for each lessons in kanji, romaji, hiragana, and English.
 There is also a flashcard system for cementing your kanji knowledge.

-Japanesepod101 teaches how to read and write
+Japanesepod101 teaches how to read Japanese and write it

 Japanesepod101 provides entire lesson packs on how to read kana.